NHSDigital/integration-adaptor-nhais/edifact-generator/README.md

 All generated files have exactly the same messages/transactions.
 Only header and footer of EDIFACT interchange generate dynamically.

 Each interchange contains all supported by NHAIS adaptor inbound transaction types.
-DEDUCTION (F2) contains multiple transactions in single message.